leite/fgodmod/README.md

-# fgod mod v1.3 for 0 A. D. version A23
+# fgod mod v1.4 for 0 A. D. version A23

 Install:

-	Put this folder content into a folder name "fgod" (folder name is important) under path:
+	Put the content of the zip into a folder name "fgod" (folder name is important) (so you have mods/fgod/mod.json f.e.) under path:

 		Linux:
 			 ~/.local/share/0ad/mods